aratijadhav/url-shortner-service/README.md

 # URL shortner

-URL Shortener is service that allows users to shorten long URLs.
-The service generates a unique short link for each long URL, which used to redirect users to the original link.
+URL Shortener is a simple application that allows users to shorten long URLs.
+The application generates a unique short link for each long URL, which used to redirect users to the original link.